Generic Name: pneumococcal 13-valent vaccine, diphtheria conjugate (Intramuscular route)

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-The pneumococcal 13-valent diphtheria conjugate vaccine is generally well-tolerated and effective in infants.
-The safety and effectiveness in infants younger than 6 weeks of age and in children older than 6 years of age have not been established.
+The pneumococcal 13-valent diphtheria conjugate vaccine is generally well-tolerated and effective in children.
+The safety and effectiveness in children younger than 6 weeks of age have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of pneumococcal 13-valent diphtheria conjugate vaccine in the elderly.